PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 <img src="Images\ReadMe\media\image16.png" style="width:4.11048in;height:1.27273in" alt="Graphical user interface, application Description automatically generated" />

-Now that you have create a custom metadata type and an associated record to store client credentials, you should understand the benefits.
-It's very easy to access the record of a custom metadata type when programming in Apex.
+Now that you have create a custom metadata type and an associated record to store client credentials, it's time for you to see one of the key benefits.
+It's very easy to access a record for a custom metadata type when programming in Apex.
 You can now write the following Apex code to retrieve the client credentials when they are needed for authentication.

 // get auth settings from custom metadata type record